nicolastakashi/ntakashi-opentelemetry-collector/processor/unusedmetricprocessor/README.md

 ## Overview

-The Unused Metric Processor is an experimental OpenTelemetry Collector component designed to intelligently filter out unused metrics from telemetry pipelines.
-This processor analyzes metric usage patterns and automatically drops metrics that are not being actively consumed or queried, helping to reduce storage costs and improve pipeline performance.
+The Unused Metric Processor is an experimental OpenTelemetry Collector component that filters out unused metrics from telemetry pipelines.
+The processor queries a Prometheus analytics server to determine which metrics are actively being used, and automatically drops any metrics that are not being consumed or queried.

+This helps reduce storage costs and improve pipeline performance by eliminating metrics that provide no value to your monitoring and alerting systems.

-The processor was developed based on usage pattern analysis from the [prom-analytics-proxy](https://github.com/nicolastakashi/prom-analytics-proxy) project, which provides insights into which metrics are actually being used in production environments.
+The processor integrates with the [prom-analytics-proxy](https://github.com/nicolastakashi/prom-analytics-proxy) project, which tracks actual metric usage patterns in production environments.

 ## Features

-- **Intelligent Metric Filtering**: Automatically identifies and drops unused metrics based on usage patterns
-- **Configurable Retention**: Flexible configuration options for metric retention policies
+- **Real-time Usage Checking**: Queries Prometheus analytics server to determine if metrics are actively being used
+- **Automatic Metric Dropping**: Drops unused metrics from the pipeline to reduce storage and processing overhead
+- **Prometheus Integration**: Works with prom-analytics-proxy to access real usage data from your Prometheus instance
-- **Performance Optimization**: Reduces storage overhead and improves pipeline efficiency
+- **Performance Optimization**: Reduces storage costs and improves pipeline efficiency by eliminating unused metrics
-- **Usage Pattern Analysis**: Leverages real-world usage data to make informed filtering decisions

 ## Configuration